 Jehan and I ran together.
 Our strategy was to break 42.195 kilometers into shorter segments so that we will not be overwhelmed.
 Alabang, Sucat, Bicutan, Nichols, Magallanes, Don Bosco, and Buendia.

 For me, the toughest part of the course was the Magallanes bridge and we ran through it four times.
-There were runners sitting on the curb and medics were applying liniment on their legs.
+There were runners sitting on the curb and medics were attending to them.

 Every now and then Jehan would say something to cheer us up.
 “We’re strong.”
 And I’d reply, “Yes.
 Light and tall.”
-It was also nice to see JN on the course and he gave us a packet of GU Roctane.
+It was also nice to see JN on the course.

 At 26 kilometers, my right foot numbed.
 Then it became very painful, like it was cut by a scalpel and then somebody squeezed calamansi into the wound.
 Then both feet hurt like crazy.
 I told Jehan to go ahead.
 I did not want to ruin her race because I was slowing down.
 But she said, “It’s ok.
 I’ll stay with you.”
 Then she gave me her bottle of water with hydrite.
 I was so grateful to her because I needed her for me to stay positive.
 She is 10 years younger than me but she is more mature and emotionally stable and I am embarrassed to admit it.

 At 28 kilometers, both of us were quiet, both absorbed in our own thoughts.
 I listened to my breath going in and out, to my heart beating, and to my shoes pounding the asphalt.
 I glanced at Jehan and was surprised to see tears freely flowing from her eyes.

 “Do you need tissue?”

 She shook her head and wiped the tears with her shirt.
 We slowed down but we never stopped.